kingsdigitallab/framesense/README.md

 ### arguments

 * `-f FILTER` : only input files which path contain the FILTER string (case insensitive) will be processed by the operator
-* `-r` : forces the operator to **redo** the operation, even if the output already exists.
-USE WITH CAUTION as it can destroy outputs from previous operations
+* `-r` : forces the operator to **redo** the operation, even if the output already exists. **USE WITH CAUTION** as it can destroy outputs from previous operations
 * `-v` : **verbose** mode, print more stuff
 * `--dry-run` : does not make any change on disk.
 A way of testing an operation's scope before running it

-An error will be returned if you try to use an argument on an operator that doesn't support it (yet).
+The operator will return an error if you try to use an argument that it doesn support (yet).

-But not all operators support that argument yet.

-## Principles
+## Architectural principles

-* **Modular**: each operation has its own module and dependencies; easy to extend or swap operations;
+* **Modular**: open architecture so each operator has its own module and containerised dependencies; easy to extend or swap operations;
 * **Incremental**: an operation builds on top of outputs from other operations, enabling caching, reuse of intermediate results and custom pipelines;
 * **HPC-friendly**: non-interactive command line tool which is easy to install and run on SLURM;
 * **Portable**: should be easy to run on different machines, including lower-end personal computers